Skip to main content

 What was the Hanover Hills intercompany DIP and why did it matter to the sale process?

 The cases used an interest-free intercompany DIP from the ANS entities to Hanover Hills to fund operating and administrative expenses while the sale process ran.
-Filings describe the intercompany DIP being repayable from net sale proceeds ahead of KeyBank, which mattered because it preserved operational runway and protected sale value in a regulated facility business.
+Filings describe the intercompany DIP being repayable from net sale proceeds ahead of KeyBank, which mattered because it preserved near-term liquidity and protected sale value in a regulated facility business.

 What assets were sold through the 363 process and what was the sale price?